davenverse/shellfish/docs/tutorial/creating_cli.md

 ```

 1. First, we'll find if the Contact we want to modify exists.
-If it doesnt, we raise a `ContactNotFound` error.
+If it doesn't, we raise a `ContactNotFound` error.

 2. In case the contact exists, we are going to apply to it the transform function and add it to the loaded list.
 While doing that, we delete the old contact via the `filterNot` method.

 3. Finally, we save the new contact list to the memory.

-Oof, that was a lot of code!
-But we're done with the core of our application.
-Now we can move to the CLI part.
+Now that we're done with the core of our application, we can move to the CLI part.

 ## CLI
-In this section, we will define the CLI part of our application.
-Here, we’re going to use the core logic previously implemented to interact with the CLI.
-For example, by printing to the standard output and reading from the user input.
+In this section, we will define our application's command line interface: it will accept commands and print the output to stdout.

 It makes little sense to define the behaviour of the CLI in terms of an interface, as there are only a few ways of interacting with the user via a console.
-That why we will just create some functions contained on a `Cli` package:
+That's why we will just wrap these functionalities in some functions in a `Cli` object:

 ```scala 3
 //src/main/shellfish/contacts/cli/Cli.scala